 If you’re setting OKRs for the first time, it’s easy to promptly forget about them.

 Things come up.
 We get distracted in our day-to-day.
 New responsibilities land on our plates mid-cycle.
 And the further individual OKRs drift from memory, the easier it is to convince yourself that since the work you’re doing seems important, it must be supporting one of your objectives.
 It’s not until you check your OKRs with three weeks to go that you realize an impossible amount of work remains.

 "The original OKR system was just a way to set smart stretch goals.
 But the system around it — commitment, celebrations, check ins — makes sure you continue to make progress toward your goals." – Christina Wodtke

 To get full value from OKRs, post them where you’ll see them every day, or adopt a dedicated OKR management solution and refer to it on a regular basis.
-(Capture product OKRs in a product management solution like productboard, where today you can represent objectives in the form of initiatives.)
+(Capture product OKRs in a product management solution like productboard, where you can use objectives to prioritize and plan supporting feature ideas.)
 Score your key results to indicate your confidence that you’ll meet them and update regularly.
 Share OKRs with your manager and colleagues, if not your entire organization for transparency, alignment, and accountability.
 Bake OKRs into weekly team meetings where you can discuss progress and blockers.

 Life beyond the feature factory

 OKRs bring the promise of greater focus, alignment, and measurable progress toward exciting outcomes.
 They require an upfront investment, and ongoing attention, but hopefully with the tips we’ve reviewed here you’ll be well on your way.